TooBad-Thinks/Applying/guide.md

 ## Introduction

-Welcome and thank you for your interesting Japanese Translation for Keiretsu!
+Welcome and thank you for your interesting Japanese Translation for CRTL + Z Scans!

 **Translation** is arguably the most important role in scanlation.
 The entire quality of a chapter relies on how accurate the translator interprets the Japanese text and into phrases and sentences that would make sense in English.